truongductri01/learning-react-for-sharing-excess/Node_Express/Node_Express.md

    > Notice: define the body of the object wanted to create to avoid unnecessary information

 **funy note**: .push() will return the array's new length while .concat() will return the new array version

+# MiddleWare

+functions used to handle request and response objects has 3 parameters: request, response, and next next is to yeild the control to the next middleware